strangeloopcanon/pliny-the-elder/README.md

 ### Prerequisites
 - Python 3.11+
-- OpenAI API key with access to `gpt-5`
+- OpenAI API key (only for LLM demos/tests).
+Smoke tests and stdio transport do not require a key.

 ### Install
 ```bash